UtilityMax Prompting: A Formal Framework for Multi-Objective Large Language Model Tasks: Experiments

 To cast the problem as a multi-objective task, we further condition that the user is only interested in movies in the comedy and romance genres.
 To ensure sufficient signal in the test set, we only select users that have at least $5$ movies in the test window that belong to both genres and carry a rating of $4$ or higher, and that have a total watch history of at least $150$ movies.
 We randomly select $20$ users and for each user we run $20$ queries to account for stochasticity in LLM outputs.
 We evaluate three prompt types:

-\begin{enumerate} \item \textbf{Basic}: The LLM is told that the user is in the mood for comedy and romance movies. \item \textbf{Harsh}: The LLM is told that the user is only interested in comedy and romance movies and that it should not suggest anything outside of these genres. \item \textbf{UtilityMax}: A prompt is constructed based on the template of Section~\ref{ssec:template} with three random variables - a categorical random variable $S$ for the predicted score, a binary random variable $G_1$ for the comedy genre, and a binary random variable $G_2$ for the romance genre.
-Therefore, the objective is:
+\begin{enumerate} \item \textbf{Basic}: The LLM is told that the user is in the mood for comedy and romance movies. \item \textbf{Harsh}: The LLM is told that the user is only interested in comedy and romance movies and that it should not suggest anything outside of these genres. \item \textbf{UtilityMax}: A prompt is constructed based on the template of Section~\ref{ssec:template} using multiplicative utility under conditional independence with three random variables - a categorical random variable $S$ for the predicted score, a binary random variable $G_1$ for the comedy genre, and a binary random variable $G_2$ for the romance genre.
+Therefore, the objective is: \end{enumerate}